-Second, explicit endorsements may be more persuasive because they suggest that the endorser liked the product more.
-Inferring the sender's preferences is central to the word-of-mouth recipient's decision process (Gershoff, Broniarczyk, and West 2001).
-While implicit endorsements (e.g., "I enjoyed this wine") only assert one's personal evaluation, explicit endorsements (e.g., "I recommend this wine") convey that the sender feels sufficiently positive about a product to approve of it for others (Gershoff, Broniarczyk, and West 2001).
-Indeed, one of the best predictors of product repurchase is willingness to recommend (Reichheld 2003), and as a result, people may perceive the sender's willingness to recommend a product as a signal that (s)he holds a particularly positive attitude toward the product him- or herself.
+Second, explicit endorsements may be more persuasive because they suggest the endorser liked the product more.
+Inferring sender's preferences is central to the word of mouth recipient's decision process (Gershoff et al. 2001).
+While implicit endorsements (e.g., "I enjoyed this wine") only assert one's personal evaluation, explicit endorsements (e.g., "I recommend this wine") convey that the sender feels sufficiently positive about a product to approve of it for others (Gershoff et al. 2001).
+Indeed, one of the best predictors of product re-purchase is willingness to recommend (Reichheld 2003), and as a result, people may see the sender's willingness to recommend a product as a signal that she holds a particularly positive attitude towards the product herself.

 Implicit endorsements are not likely to be as persuasive.
 They simply summarize the source's personal product evaluation, which recipients can often infer from the evaluative content of word of mouth (e.g., "The hotel room was clean and nice looking") without the addition of a summarizing assertion (e.g., "I liked the hotel"; Babić Rosario et al. 2016).
 Consequently, adding an implicit endorsement to positive word of mouth may have little effect on persuasion relative to explicit endorsements, and even relative to no endorsement at all.

 Overall, then, we suggest that explicit endorsements should boost persuasion by encouraging recipients to think the endorser likes the product more and has more expertise.